strallia/shopping-cart/README.md

 ## Purpose

-Practice testing the UI with React Testing Library, type checking with PropTypes, creating a Single Page Application with React Router, fetching data in React, and styling components.
+Practice testing the UI with React Testing Library, type checking with PropTypes, creating a Single Page Application with React Router, fetching data in React, and styling components with CSS modules.

 <!--
 Packages Included in This Template: